How To Plan A Father’s Day Backyard BBQ Dad Will Love

 A simple cake decorated by the kids is always a good call, too.
 Even if the frosting gets a little wild, Dad will probably love it more that way.

-Plan A Few Activities For The Whole Family
+Plan a Few Activities For the Whole Family

 You do not need to schedule every minute.
 A backyard BBQ should have room for wandering, talking, eating, and sitting in the shade.
 Still, a few planned activities can keep the day fun for everyone.